spidey-169/testnets/celestia_network/Celestia/Migration_Validator_to_new_server.md

 ## Scenario

-We have two nodes: validator Node A and fully-synced non-validator Node B. Both are running under the management of cosmovisor.
-We have a backup copy of "priv_validator_key.json" from Node A. We want to move the validator role from Node A to Node B.
+We have two nodes: validator Node A and fully-synced non-validator Node B. We want to move the validator role from Node A to Node B.

 ## BACKUP Validator keys